perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

 :   By default, when you search for objects in the Bricolage admin
     interfaces, or for stories, media, or templates in the asset library, the Bricolage UI appends a wildcard character to the end of your search string.
-Thus if you search for âfooâ, the search will return results for all records that *start with âfooâ*.
+Thus if you search for “foo”, the search will return results for all records that *start with “foo”*.
 If, however, you set the `FULL_SEARCH` Boolean directive to a true value, all searches in the Bricolage UI will become substring searches.
-So a search for âfooâ will return all records where âfooâ appears anywhere in a record.
+So a search for “foo” will return all records where “foo” appears anywhere in a record.

     The downside to this approach is that it prevents PostgreSQL from